iam-abbas/ML-FromScratch/README.md

 </p>

-## What is this repository for?

-This repository contains Machine Learning Alogorithms that are implemented from scratch for purpose of better understanding to beginners
+## About
+Python implementations of some of the fundamental Machine Learning models and algorithms from scratch.

+The purpose of this project is not to produce as optimized and computationally efficient algorithms as possible but rather to present the inner workings of them in a transparent and accessible way.

 ## Who can contribute for this repository?